yireo/magento-ce-languagefiles/README.md

 renamed.
 This GitHub project does that gathering for you.

 ## FAQ: How to use these translations?
-Within this GitHub project, browse to the `magento-ce-17/packages` folder and download the package of your required language.
+Within this GitHub project, browse to the `packages` folder and download the package of your required language.
 Next, upload this ZIP-package (for instance `magento-ce-17-de_DE.zip`) to your Magento site.